Selena Royle: Writer

 She also wrote several books, including Guadalajara: as I Know It, Live It, Love It (which went through several editions) and a couple of cookbooks, and some magazine articles.
 She was the "radio editor" of the short-lived New York periodical Swank.

 Personal life and death

-During the early Depression, Selena Royle and Elizabeth Beatty started the Actors Free Dinner Club in Union Church on West 48th Street.
-It was organized so that those who came to volunteer and those who came out of necessity were indistinguishable from each other.

 Her first husband was Earle Larrimore, a cousin of actress Laura Hope Crews.
 They married in 1932 and divorced in 1942.
 She was married to actor Georges Renavent from 1948 until his death in 1969.

 Royle died in Guadalajara, Jalisco, Mexico, on April 23, 1983, aged 78.